-Note: In both cases, SCL line is not held low; however, SDA line can remain low due to possible "0" bits transmitted last.
+Note: In case of errors, SCL line is not held low; however, the SDA line can remain low if the last bits transmitted are all 0.
+While AF=1, the SCL line may be held low due to SB or BTF flags that are set at the same time.
 It is then necessary to release both lines by software.